Playa de Las Canteras: Fauna

-Like the plant species, the animals that live on Playa de Las Canteras owe a large part of their existence to the protective action of La Barra.
-Thus in the waters of the beach can be found different pelagic species, including: sargo, Trachinotus ovatus (the 'palometa' or 'pompano'), parrotfish, ornate wrasse, salemas, canary damsel, and Mauligobius maderensis.
-Living among its rocks are benthic individuals such as limpets (of the genus Patella), or wide-eyed flounder (Bothus podas).
+The fauna of Playa de Las Canteras is closely linked to the protective role of La Barra, which shelters much of the beach from strong Atlantic currents.
+The waters support a variety of pelagic fish species, including sargo, Trachinotus ovatus, parrotfish, ornate wrasse, salemas, canary damsel, and Mauligobius maderensis.
+Benthic species inhabit the rocky substrates, such as limpets (genus Patella) and wide-eyed flounder (Bothus podas).